 Shen Zheng 「郑深」

-I am an first-year PhD student at the Robotics Institute, Carnegie Mellon University (CMU), working with Dr. Srinivasa Narasimhan .
-Previously, I worked as a Perception Software Engineer at Lucid Motors .
-I completed my Master of Science in Computer Vision (MSCV) degree at CMU.
-Prior to joining CMU, I earned my bachelor's degree in Math from Wenzhou-Kean University (WKU), where I worked with Dr. Gaurav Gupta .
+I am a second-year PhD student at the Robotics Institute, Carnegie Mellon University (CMU), advised by Dr. Srinivasa Narasimhan.
+I have interned at Waymo and Momenta, and worked at Lucid Motors.
+I completed my M.S. in Computer Vision (MSCV) at CMU, and earned my B.S. in Mathematics from Wenzhou-Kean University (WKU), where I worked with Dr. Gaurav Gupta.

 Email1: shenzhen@andrew.cmu.edu